Blindfold (character): Quest for Magik

-Blindfold, during an evening of storytelling, relayed the history of the deceased New Mutant Illyana Rasputin to her classmates.
-Her story emotionally bothered some of them as Blindfold began including aspects that both recently happened and were about to happen.
-She explained that the demon lord Belasco reclaimed the realm of Limbo by defeating its previous mistress, Amanda Sefton.
+Blindfold, during an evening of storytelling, relays the history of the deceased Illyana Rasputin to her classmates.
+Her story emotionally bothers some of them as Blindfold begins including aspects that both recently happened and were about to happen.
+She explains that the demon lord Belasco reclaimed the realm of Limbo by defeating its previous mistress, Amanda Sefton.
 Belasco cast her out of Limbo and began searching for a way to bring back Illyana Rasputin from the dead.
-After saying this, Blindfold and the other students were themselves attacked by demons from Limbo sent by Belasco.
-She continued to assist the students with advice throughout their time in Limbo, telling certain students when and how to react to their situations, especially concerning Pixie, who she declared "must not fall".
-She survived the final battle and was returned to the mansion with the rest of the students.
+After saying this, Blindfold and the other students are attacked by demons sent by Belasco.
+Blindfold survives and is returned to the X-Mansion with the rest of the students.

 Blinded by the Light

 Cannonball is given knowledge of the plans of the Marauders and implies that Blindfold is second on a targets list for elimination by them and the Acolytes, orchestrated by Mister Sinister.
 Blindfold speaks to the New X-Men saying that whatever is supposed to happen to her can be prevented by Elixir.
 She grabs his hands, touching the black part of his skin that represents death and the gold part that represents life at the same time.
-Blindfold then enters a form of stasis that makes her appear to be dead, but later awakens.
-She gives further cryptic predictions about the X-Men's challenging situation, saying that soon Hellion, Pixie, Nightcrawler, and someone else she cannot recall will be hurt.
+Blindfold enters a form of stasis that makes her appear to be dead, but later awakens.
+She gives further cryptic predictions about the X-Men's situation, saying that soon Hellion, Pixie, Nightcrawler, and someone else she cannot recall will be hurt.

-Messiah Complex

-Her predictions were soon proven correct when Lady Deathstrike maims Hellion, Scalphunter seriously injures Nightcrawler and Pixie injures herself by blindly teleporting the team from the Reavers.
+Blindfold's predictions are soon proven correct when Lady Deathstrike maims Hellion, Scalphunter seriously injures Nightcrawler and Pixie injures herself by blindly teleporting the team from the Reavers.
 The other person Blindfold mentions was apparently Forge, who was injured by Bishop; or perhaps Professor X.